/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 1. Unpredictable Traffic Patterns

-If your upload volumes can spike significantly (like our Black Friday situation), SQS is invaluable.
+If your upload volumes can spike significantly (for example, during a major sales event or product launch), SQS is invaluable.
 It’s perfect for:

 • Consumer platforms with viral potential